 - when personal data has been processed unlawfully;

-- has been processed due to legal compliance; and
+- due to legal obligations; and

 - is no longer necessary in relation to the purposes for which the information was originally collected or processed.